-Here are five of the eight stocks that passed the screen:
+Here are five of the nine stocks that passed the screen:

-LexinFintech Holdings Ltd. LX, which operates as an online consumer finance platform for young adults in the People's Republic of China, currently sports a Zacks Rank #1 (Strong Buy).
-Shares of the company have gained 70.1% year to date, outperforming its industry’s rise of 24.1%.
-The company's earnings estimates have risen 3.7% for the current year over the past 30 days, depicting analyst optimism over the stock’s earnings potential.
+ACM Research, Inc. ACMR is a Zacks Rank #1 (Strong Buy) company, which develops, manufactures, and sells single-wafer wet cleaning equipment.
+The stock has outperformed its industry so far this year.
+Its earnings estimates have risen 34.5% for the current year over the past 30 days, depicting analysts’ optimism over the stock’s earnings potential.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.